mcaceresb/stata-gtools/docs/usage/greshape.md

 - `string`        Whether to allow for string matches to each stub
 - `match(str)`    Where to match levels of `keys()` in stub (default `@`).
 Use `match(regex)` for complex matches (see [examples below](#complex-stub-matches) for details).
-- `dropmiss`      Drop missing observations for reshaped variables (only one stub allowed).
+- `dropmiss`      Drop missing observations for reshaped variables, including extended missing values.
+With multiple stubs, it only drops the observation if _every_ output variable will be missing for that row.

 **Wide only**